 How does payroll software work?

-Payroll software generally takes your employee information that has been entered into the system (name, National Insurance information, etc) and uses this data against your company policy information to calculate net pay for employees and perform the payroll process.
+Payroll software generally takes employee information that has been entered into the system (name, National Insurance information, etc) and uses this data against your company policy information to calculate net pay for employees and perform the payroll process.

 Depending on which system you use, this data might already exist within the software (if your HR and payroll systems are integrated) or it may need to be inputted.